 Adding private analytics with TelemetryDeck: Quick Start

 Quick look at how to add and use TelemetryDeck SDK to your Swift app.Published: Oct.
-25, 2022 Sponsored Get free app
+25, 2022 Sponsored Get app

 I have recently decided to try TelemetryDeck for the first time in my SwitchBuddy app.
 I wanted to better understand how people use it and already got quite a few insights.
 For example the app has way more daily active users than I thought, also changing the in-app theme is popular, while changing the app icon not so much.

 I understand that indie devs are very reluctant when it comes to analytics but if you don’t track specific users and only track general behavior, I don’t see any issues with that.
 It will help you build better apps - because you know which apps are used and you can better focus your development effort.

 Account and bonus

 Anyway, let’s get started.
 The first step is to register your free account and create “App” in the web dashboard.
 After you do this, you will get an

 TIP: If you register via my referral link, we both get extra 100k monthly signals (as of October 2022) which will double your free usage.
 Pretty nice if you ask me.

 Once you have the identifier, you can setup the SDK.
 In UIKit project do this in the

 let configuration = TelemetryManagerConfiguration(appID: "YOUR-ID") TelemetryManager.initialize(with: configuration)